Comprehensive Mass Predictions: From Triply Heavy Baryons to Pentaquarks: Introduction

 Also, the QCD sum rules have become a powerful framework to investigate the mass spectrum, quantum numbers, internal structure, and electromagnetic/strong interaction properties of baryons, pentaquarks, as well as fully heavy exotic states \cite{Shifman:1978bx,Shifman:1978by,Aliev:2009jt,Aliev:2010uy,Aliev:2012ru,Agaev:2016mjb,Olamaei:2021hjd,Azizi:2024ito, Azizi:2020ogm, Azizi:2018dva}.
 QCD sum rules studies collectively support the interpretation of many exotic hadrons as molecular or multiquark states and provide important theoretical benchmarks for ongoing and future experiments (for more details on different properties of pentaquark states, as examples, see for instance \cite{Azizi:2024ito, Azizi:2020ogm, Azizi:2018dva}).
 Ref. \cite{Ozdem:2023htj}, uses the QCD sum rules to study the electromagnetic properties of hidden-charm pentaquarks too.
 The authors calculate magnetic dipole, electric quadrupole, and magnetic octupole moments for several pentaquark states.
 Significant progress has been made in hadronic physics through both experimental and theoretical efforts, leading to the observation of numerous baryon resonances and higher excited states.
 While the PDG \cite{ParticleDataGroup:1986kuw,ParticleDataGroup:2024cfk} has documented hundreds of mesonic and baryonic states, many of these remain poorly understood or lack precise experimental measurements.
 In particular, the masses of many baryons and exotic states including several pentaquarks have yet to be accurately determined.
 Theoretical models often have difficulty fully reproducing the experimental data, especially for higher excited states.
 Consequently, a significant gap remains between theoretical predictions and experimental observations in baryon spectroscopy.

 Nowadays, machine learning (ML) became an increasingly important tool in high energy physics (HEP), enabling innovative approaches to data analysis, event reconstruction, particle identification, and parameter estimation.
 The earliest applications of ML methods in HEP date back to the early 1990s, when simple neural networks (NNs) were explored for event selection and pattern recognition.
 Throughout the 2000s, ML was increasingly applied to high-level physics analyses, including signal--background discrimination in searches for rare processes and measurements of SM parameters.
 A major breakthrough occurred in the 2010s with the rise of deep learning, which revolutionized particle identification, jet tagging, full event reconstruction, and regression-based parameter inference at the LHC \cite{Carleo:2019ptp}.
-These advances played a key role to major discoveries, including the observation of the Higgs boson in 2012, by enhancing the sensitivity and precision of the underlying analyses \cite{ATLAS:2012yve}.
+While the discovery of the Higgs boson in 2012 was primarily achieved using advanced statistical and multivariate analysis methods which can be regarded as important precursors to the modern ML frameworks that are now widely used in high energy physics \cite{ATLAS:2012yve}.
+In addition to classification tasks, regression techniques can be useful to estimate continuous physical quantities, such as particle energy, mass and width.
+Deep Neural Networks (DNNs) have shown great promise in predicting these parameters from experimental data.
+The CMS collaboration applied a DNN to estimate the energy and uncertainty of b quark jets produced in proton-proton collisions at 13 TeV at the CERN LHC.
+The network was trained on simulated b jets and validated using 2017 CMS detector data corresponding to an integrated luminosity of $ 41 fb^{-1} $.
+This approach can enhance the sensitivity of analyses involving b jets, such as the detection of higgs boson decays into b quark pairs \cite{CMS:2019uxx}.
+Ref. \cite{Gal:2020dyc} utilized the fundamental properties of the meson spectrum, applying the DNNs and Gaussian processes to predict the masses of various baryons, pentaquarks, and other exotic hadrons.